Unable to start virtual device (QEMU - Windows)

-> Warning > QEMU support is still experimental and unstable on Windows systems!
+QEMU support is still experimental and unstable on Windows systems.

-On Windows, this problem occurs when using QEMU hypervisor, but no hardware-assisted virtualization engine is available.
+On Windows, this problem occurs when using the QEMU hypervisor, but no hardware-assisted virtualization engine is available.

 Windows Pro/Enterprise

-QEMU requires Hyper-V. While it is included with Windows Pro and Enterprise editions, it is not enabled by default.
+Hyper-V is included with Windows Pro and Enterprise editions, but it is not enabled by default.

-Follow these steps to enable Hyper-V: 1.
-Search for "Turn Windows Features on or off" using Windows Search or Cortana and pick it from results.
-2. In the Turn Windows Features on or off window, verify that all the Hyper-V options - Hyper-V Management Tools and Hyper-V Platform - are enabled.
-If not, check them all and click OK to apply the changes.
-3. Reboot your PC when prompted.
+Follow these steps to enable Hyper-V: 1) Search for "Turn Windows Features on or off" using Windows Search or Cortana and select it from the results.
+2) In the Turn Windows Features on or off window, verify that the Hyper-V options Hyper-V Management Tools and Hyper-V Platform are enabled.
+3) If the Hyper-V options are not enabled, check them all and click OK to apply the changes.
+4) Reboot your PC when prompted.

 Windows Home

-QEMU requires Hyper-V, but it is not available with Windows Home edition by default.
+QEMU requires Hyper-V, but Hyper-V is not available with Windows Home edition by default.
 We recommend using VirtualBox hypervisor with this version.

 Windows firewall